cjenco02/cdt-red/README.md

         .\Persistence.ps1

--The script will create a registry entry that ensures the payload runs at every user logon.
+The script will create a registry entry that ensures the payload runs at every user logon.

 Building and Deploying the C# Payload

- Open the ReverseShellPayload.cs file.
+ Open the ReverseShellPayload.cs file

  Update the variables attackerIP and attackerPort with your controlled server’s IP address and port number.